imperva/sonar-toolbox/manage_data_sources_from_csv/README.md

 # Data Source Import from CSV

-This project provides resources to bulk import data_source records into the DSFHUB via the [DSF Open API](https://docs.imperva.com/bundle/v4.13-sonar-user-guide/page/84552.htm).
+This project provides resources to bulk import and delete data_source records into the DSFHUB via the [DSF Open API](https://docs.imperva.com/bundle/v4.13-sonar-user-guide/page/84552.htm).

 ## Authentication - Setting up the required environment variables:
 Set [environment variables](https://en.wikipedia.org/wiki/Environment_variable) to configure a token for authentication, and the specific hub endpoint, example: